 One of my favorite forestry blogs, is the Forisk Blog by Forisk Consulting.
 I recently read a technology related article on their site called “Timberland Investments and the Strategic Role of Technology” by Dr. Brooks Mendell.
 If you haven’t read this article, then pause here and go check it out.
 This post will include some additional thoughts and reflections about the current state of technology of forest management, starting with the information presented in the Forisk article.

 My primary takeaway from the Forisk article is that through technology improvements in the supply-chain, we’ve increased our output and utilization, thereby lowering the per-unit-value of our timber, while also establishing barriers to entry and competition from substitute goods.
 Due to technology improvements, we are growing and producing more wood, but requiring less.
 I have to admit, that is an uncomfortable point for someone who is on the growing side of the business.
 It seems to me that we need to thoughtfully consider how we will continue to extract value in a commodity based market.

 Further, the article emphasizes that,“While falling or flat timber prices get the headlines, cash flow per acre dictates the investment returns.
 Price times volume – ‘P times Q,’ says the Professor – drive these cash flows, and volume, along with improved grade yields from the woods, continue to increase.
 Thanks to technology.“

-I’m not entirely clear what the context for the use of “technology” in the previous sentence.
-I understand it as a general term, including physical hardware and software, as well as improvements in our knowledge or applied methodologies (e.g.; Manufacturing, Genetics and Silviculture) within the supply-chain.
+I’m not entirely clear about the meaning of the term “technology” in the previous sentence.
+I take it as a general term, including physical hardware and software, as well as improvements in our knowledge or applied methodologies (e.g.; Manufacturing, Genetics and Silviculture).